vegaprotocol/specs/specs/0026-auctions.md

 ### Exiting during opening auction

-The auction should not exit unless at least one trade an ending criteria for the opening auction rather than restart it, we already extend if liquidity criteria aren’t met and I think these things will play better together if we simply have the opening auction last until we are ready to start trading, which given the above should include having had a trade.'

-Please note auction should only ever be exited if doing so wouldn't trigger entry triggers of any other auction types defined for the market (e.g. price monitoring auction, liquidity monitoring auction).
-Otherwise the auction gets extended by the period prescribed by the appropriate trigger(s).
+The auction should not exit unless:

+- there has been at least one trade on the market
+- the [liquidity monitoring](./0035-liquidity-monitoring.md) exiting criteria is met

 ## First/Naive implementation